 The Great Gatsby – F. Scott Fitzgerald

 Madeleine L’Engle has spoken publicly about the rejections (26, count ’em!) that she received for A Wrinkle In Time.
 Apparently, publishers thought that the children’s book dealt “too overtly” with the problem of evil, and that it would be “too difficult” for the juvenile target market.
 She was 40 years old by the time a publisher finally gave her a shot.
 A Wrinkle In Time ended up winning the Newbery Medal, the Sequoyah Book Award, and the Lewis Carroll Shelf Award, as well as selling over eight million copies.
-It was adapted for television in 2001, and in film earlier this year.
+It was adapted for television in 2001, and as a film in 2018.

 … actually, that’s not all!
 Despite his daughter’s enthusiasm, the Bloomsbury editor recommended that Rowling “get a day job”, because the sales of Harry Potter were unlikely to pay the bills.
 She received an advance of just £1,500.
 That was in 1996; now, 22 years later, the books have sold over 450 million copies worldwide, broken records for fastest-selling books in history, and the film adaptations have grossed over seven billion dollars.
 Rowling’s “day job” is now roasting trolls on Twitter.

 That’s not to say her journey with rejection was over.
 She penned The Cuckoo’s Calling, a novel for adults, under the pen name Robert Galbraith, and found herself once again on the receiving end of a bunch of rejection letters.
 Most editors seemed to think it was “good”, but the market too saturated to take a risk on an “unknown”.
 When it did get picked up, The Cuckoo’s Calling only sold about 500 copies domestically… until the true identity of the author was revealed, propelling it to the top of the amazon.co.uk best-seller list overnight.